Toum

 Salsat toum is used as a dip, especially with french fries, chicken, and artichoke, and in Levantine sandwiches, especially those containing chicken.
 It is also commonly served with grilled chicken dishes, and can be served with almost any meat dish.

-Name
+Etymology

-Toum goes by many names in Arabic, including, in addition to the above: مثومة (DIN) and ثومية (DIN).
+Toum means "garlic" in Arabic (ثومDIN).
+The sauce goes by many names in Arabic, including, in addition to the above: مثومة (DIN) and ثومية (DIN).

+19th-century Orientalist Reinhart Dozy described muthawwamah (مثومة) as a "white sauce made from garlic and cheese" in his 1881 dictionary titled Supplément aux dictionnaires arabes.

 Preparation

 Toum is traditionally prepared with a mortar and pestle, but food processors are often used instead.
-In its most basic form, toum is made from 3 ingredients: fresh garlic, table salt, and a neutral oil.
+In its most basic form, toum is made from three ingredients: fresh garlic, table salt, and a neutral oil.

 To make toum, the garlic is ground until it turns into paste and oil is slowly streamed into the mix.
 The mixture is pulsed until it emulsifies, with lemon juice or other ingredients often added to help with the emulsion.

-Vegan and non-vegan versions of toum exist, and it is typically eggless.
+Toum is traditionally vegan as it contains no eggs, but contemporary non-vegan varieties exist.